-Days before an island-wide blackout in April, almost everyone in Puerto Rico had their lights back on—just 3 percent of customers were without power, according to a statement by the Puerto Rico Electric Power Authority, as reported in the New York Times.
-But shortly after the announcement, an accident involving the high-voltage line of a fallen transmission tower plunged the country back into darkness, cutting power to nearly every home and business.
+Days before an island-wide blackout in April 2018, almost everyone in Puerto Rico had power restored following Hurricane Maria—just 3 percent of customers were without power, according to a statement by the Puerto Rico Electric Power Authority, as reported in the New York Times.
+But shortly after the announcement, an accident involving the high-voltage line of a fallen transmission tower darkened the country yet again, cutting power to nearly every home and business.

 When the national grid went down, two fire stations—one in the San Juan metropolitan area and one in Nagüabo, a small, remote town on the eastern side of the island—still had power, says Captain Richard Birt of the Las Vegas fire department.
 These fire stations draw power from solar microgrids: rooftop solar panels connected to battery storage units.
 “The only 911 systems working in the country are the ones [we] put in, which are up and running in San Juan,” Birt says.
 “Protecting 1 million people is a pretty big deal.”

 Back in October, shortly after Hurricane Maria battered Puerto Rico’s shoreline, Birt partnered with the Bay Area–based nonprofit Empowered by Light and Sunrun, the largest home solar company in the United States, to coordinate the installation of rooftop microgrids at two San Juan stations and one in Nagüabo.
 He also worked with Zero Mass Water to install solar-powered clean-water machines at a fire station in Utuado.

 The 6.6-kilowatt, 24-panel solar arrays, designed with Autodesk AutoCAD and installed in less than two days, are connected to a lead-acid battery system and capable of charging themselves, off the utility grid.
 They are critical, Birt says, to the life-saving operations of a fire station: powering dispatch towers, charging radios, opening bay doors, and keeping the lights on.